nik875/nik875.github.io/_projects/open-source.md

 ### Enhancing Productivity

 I can't even imagine what my life would be like without open source software like Git, Vim, and [Vimium](https://vimium.github.io/) that streamline my productivity.
 I spend far less time making my computer do what I want and far more time making high-level decisions about code architecture because of these tools.
-Daily-driving Linux offers even more customization and power on x86 PCs, but Apple's unique hardware in M1-family Macs isn't supported by many existing distributions and the Asahi Linux project still has a long ways to go, so for now I don't have this option.
+Daily-driving Linux offers even more customization and power on x86 PCs, but Apple's unique hardware in M1-family Macs isn't supported by many existing distributions and the Asahi Linux project still has a long way to go, so for now I don't have this option.

 ### Taking Control of My Hardware

 Perhaps the best way I've used open source software is to free my hardware from Windows' walled garden.
 In a [series of posts on my Instagram](https://www.instagram.com/p/Ccu1AjnuSHp/), I share how I converted a worthless old laptop into a functional secure server.
-Reducing e-waste and escaping from Windows' bloatware are just two reasons I love Linux.
+Reducing e-waste and escaping from Windows' planned obsolescence are just two of the many reasons I love Linux.

 ---